darlingtonmaposa/Cloud-hosted-static-website/README.md

   [Step 9:](#9_section_id) In this final step we will complete the NLP portion of the project with the use of AWS Comprehend and by defining additional program logic.
 At a high level, AWS Comprehend will be used to extract sentiment and key phrases from a message sent from your static website.
 Using programming logic, we will then define several helper methods and functions which will enable the population of an automated response if the extracted key phrases and sentiment align to specific operating conditions.

----
-### 2) Modify the Portfolio Webpage Template <a id='2_section_id'></a>
----

-Step two in the process is where you will create your website and add your relevant data science and machine learning portfolio projects.
+Step two in the process is where we will create our website and add our relevant data science and machine learning portfolio projects.
 For this step we will provide you with a baseline template which you can change freely in certain areas.

 Below follows a brief description of the files in the bootstrap template: